cloud-gov/product/ContentGuide.md

 ### 3\.
 Be proactive and helpful:
 - Our customers may feel like they're working in isolation, but we see the patterns that emerge across hundreds of federal apps and websites.
 Cloud.gov puts these lessons in practice for our users.
-- Encourage users by presenting options and solutions rather than focusing on limitations or exceptions.
+- Encourage users by [presenting options and solutions](https://www.plainlanguage.gov/guidelines/concise/use-positive-language/) rather than [focusing on limitations or exceptions](https://www.plainlanguage.gov/guidelines/organize/place-the-main-idea-before-exceptions-and-conditions/).
 - If what you need to communicate is hard to understand without prerequisite knowledge, explain or link to that information -- you're probably better suited to find a good source than your reader.
+- [Soften transitions](https://www.plainlanguage.gov/guidelines/organize/use-transition-words/) to prevent losing attention or context at key intersections.
 - Own the responsibility for making sure our customers have what they need before they even go to reach for it, so our users can focus on their mission instead of ours.

 > ~~"You can only use preview links for changes on branches other than main.
 Main is for production use only."~~